ncfisherim/Racial-Perception-Project/README.md

-# Racial-Bias-Experiment
+# Welcome to the Racial Perception Project
-This is our version of the Travers, Fairhurst, and Deroy experiment.
+We plan to see if there is a correlation between scores on the traditional IAT test and the Travers, Fairhurst, and Deroy experiment involving racial bias in face perception.